Last Updated February 8, 2022

 This means that many businesses that are commonly run by expats and digital nomads will not qualify.
 For example, drop-shipping, Amazon FBA, SaaS, app businesses, online ad arbitrage, affiliate marketing, niche websites, and e-commerce sold from a personal website will not qualify since the source of the service provided is questionable.

-However, if there are different aspects of the business that are service-based, you can set up a Puerto Rico Act 20 company to export that specific service – be it marketing, payroll, accounting, logistics, etc. – to your company located outside of Puerto Rico.
-The Act 20 company will only pay 4% corporate tax and your main business can write off the expenses.
+However, if there are different aspects of the business that are service-based, you can set up a Puerto Rico Act 20 company to export that specific service – be it marketing, advertising, research, payroll, accounting, logistics, etc. – to your company located outside of Puerto Rico.
+The Act 20 company will only pay 4% corporate tax, and your main business can write off the expenses.

 But understand, this will not apply to your entire business structure, only to the part of the company that is set up in Puerto Rico.